MightBeChris556/codeFamilyFued/README.md

 Write a function, add_it_up(), that takes a single integer as input and returns the sum of the integers from zero to the input parameter.

-The function should return 0 if a non-integer is passed in.

 def better(n):
     sum = 0